huangc909/teachers-planner/README.md

 - As a user, I can see the months and days of a school year.
 - As a user, I can add tasks to a specific day.
 - As a user, I can see the details about a task.
-- As a user, I can edit a task for a specific day.
 - As a user, I can delete a task for a specific day.
-- As a user, I can the to-do list for previous and next days.
+- As a user, I can see the to-do list for previous and next days.
 - As a user, I can checkmark a task when it has been completed.

+# Version 2 (Coming Soon)
+- As a user, I can edit a task for a specific day.
+- As a user, I can add a specific class to a specific task.
+- As a user, I can upload student works to a specific class.
+- As a user, I can view student works from a specific class.
+- As a user, I can delete student works from a specific class.

 ## Technologies Used